newatoms/guides/atom-guide/readme.md

 ### Packages

-* linter-js-standard
-* set-syntax
+* set-syntax, to change language without saving
-* markdown-preview (for watching the preview on a white background enable: *Use Github Style*.
+* markdown-preview, for previewing on a white background enable: *Use Github Style*.
+* atom-polymer, some great snippets to get started with Polymer
+* less-than-slash, to auto close HTML tags

 ### Themes

-* monokai
+* github-atom-light-syntax, for the same Syntax highlighting as GitHub